Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Introduction

-Analyzing the error probability of the optimal decoder, as in the noiseless case, we are then able to prove an achievability result regarding the scaling law of the cardinality of the optimal storage code.
-This is the main result of this paper and is given in Theorem \ref{Thm_main}.
-In order to attain a vanishing error probability for the outer decoder, the inner coding scheme needs to perform sufficiently well.
-To achieve this goal, we prove in Theorem \ref{THM_Linear_Performance} that the average error probability of random linear block codes under zero-undetected-error decoding converges to zero exponentially fast with the block length $L$, as long as the coding rate (of the inner code) does not exceed some critical rate, which is known to be a lower bound to the zero-undetected-error capacity.
-We remark that both Proposition \ref{Prop_message_indep} and Theorem \ref{THM_Linear_Performance} provide tools for establishing results in DNA storage with noisy sequencing, but are, in fact, of general interest.
+Analyzing the error probability of the optimal decoder, as in the noiseless case, we prove an achievability result for the scaling law of the cardinality of the optimal storage code.
+This is the main result of the paper and is given in Theorem \ref{Thm_main}.
+For the outer decoder to attain a vanishing error probability, the inner code must achieve a vanishing erasure probability as $L\to\infty$.
+We prove in Theorem \ref{THM_Linear_Performance} that the average error probability of random linear block codes under zero-undetected-error decoding converges to zero exponentially fast with the block length $L$, as long as the coding rate of the inner code is below a critical value, known to be a lower bound on the zero-undetected-error capacity.
+Both Proposition \ref{Prop_message_indep} and Theorem \ref{THM_Linear_Performance} provide tools for establishing results in DNA storage with noisy sequencing, but are of independent interest.